PleahMaCaka/zephyr-flake-starter/README.md

 ### UART Debugging

-This flake is included tio.
+This flake includes tio.
 You can run the following command to start a UART debugging session:
-It will be run 115200 by default.
+It will run at 115200 baud by default.
 To change the baud rate, use the `-b` flag.

 ```shell
 tio /dev/ttyUSB0